submariner-io/submariner-website/src/content/development/code-review/_index.en.md

 Submariner follows the [Kubernetes Code Review Guide][kube code review guide] wherever relevant.
 This guide collects the most important highlights of the Kubernetes process and adds Submariner-specific extensions.

-### Two non-author Committer approvals required
+### Two non-author approvals required

-Pull Requests to Submariner require two approvals from a Committer to the relevant part of the code base, as defined by the CODEOWNERS file at the root of each repository and the [Community Membership/Committers](../../community/contributor-roles/#committers) process.
+Pull Requests to Submariner require two approvals, including at least one from a Committer to the relevant part of the code base, as defined by the CODEOWNERS file at the root of each repository and the [Community Membership/Committers](../../community/contributor-roles/#committers) process.

 ### No merge commits